panzerdp/dmitripavlutin.com/content/posts/090-shallow-clone/index.md

 ## 2. Cloning using object rest

-Another good way to shallow clone objects is by using the object spread opeartor:
+Another good way to shallow clone objects is by using the object rest operator:

 ```javascript
 const { ...clone } = object;